The Concept of the ‘Core’ Began With Pilates

-These unique exercises were created by Joseph Pilates nearly 100 years ago and refined by numerous practitioners ever since.
+These unique exercises were created by Joseph Pilates nearly 100 years ago and refined by numerous disciples ever since.
 So effective are these exercises, that after nearly 40 years of practicing and teaching this marvelous method, I conclude that Joseph Pilates is the Einstein of fitness.
-He was a giant - a game-changer - in the fitness world.
+He was a giant – a game-changer – in the fitness world.
 He invented the first exercise and rehab equipment and held dozens of patents.
-He discovered that strong abdominals cure most back problems and that slow and controlled movement relieves most joint pain – ideas now fully endorsed by the medical community.
-He was the first fitness practitioner outside of the martial arts traditions to create exercises that train the mind as well as the body.
-And Pilates is one of the few methods that provides everything the body needs in one complete workout – cardio, stretching, balance and strength training.
-Plus, eccentric contraction and dynamic stretch, prominenetly used in each Pilates exercise, have been found to have more benefits any other strength building and stretching technique.
+He discovered that strong abdominals cure most back problems and that slow and controlled movement protects joints – ideas now fully endorsed by the medical community.
+He was the first fitness practitioner outside of eastern martial arts traditions to create exercises that train the mind as well as the body.
+And Pilates is one of the few methods that provides everything the body needs in one complete method – cardio, stretching, and strength training.
+Plus, eccentric contraction and dynamic stretch, prominently used in every Pilates exercise, have been found to be better than any other strength building and stretching technique.
 These are just a few of Joseph Pilates’ stunning contributions to the practice and science of exercise.

 What Is the Core

-Perhaps his greatest contribution was the discovery that there are 3 muscle groups virtually ignored by every other exercise method – the inner abdominals, inner obliques, and the iliopsoas.
-He also found that when these muscle groups are strengthened everything changes from simple everyday activities of walking, sitting and climbing stairs to athletic and artistic performance.
+I believe that his greatest contribution was the discovery that there are 3 muscle groups virtually ignored by every other exercise method – the inner abdominals, inner obliques, and the iliopsoas.
+He also found that when these muscle groups are strengthened everything changes from simple everyday activities of walking, sitting, and climbing stairs to athletic and artistic performance.
 These muscles as well as all the others in the center of the body – outer abs, outer obliques, glutes, and lower back muscles – constitute what we call the ‘core.’
-For a look at exactly where these are located here's a short demonstration.
+For a look at exactly where these are located here is a short demonstration.

 The Core and the Mat

 Pilates is actually two different exercise programs – the mat exercises that use your own body for resistance, and exercises with special machinery.
-The mat exercise program came first and machinery was developed later for those with special needs.
+The mat exercise program came first and machinery was developed later for those with special needs who could not do the mat exercises.
 Because the mat program needs no equipment or gym, it’s an incredibly convenient and accessible exercise program.
 Though Pilates with equipment is more popular, Pilates mat exercises are much more convenient and versatile.

 Professional dancers were the first to recognize the genius of Pilates, whose exercises dramatically healed their injuries and extended their careers.
 Now elite athletes from every profession including golf, hockey, basketball, tennis and football include Pilates in their conditioning programs.
 The professional golfer Rory McIlroy calls Pilates his “long drive secret.”